pbkhrv/rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

 docker run -e MQTT_HOST=mqtt.example.com -e MQTT_USERNAME=username -e MQTT_PASSWORD=password ghcr.io/pbkhrv/rtl_433-hass-addons-rtl_433_mqtt_autodiscovery-amd64
 ```

 Replace `amd64` with your appropriate architecture.
-For Raspberry Pi, this is `armhf`.
+For Raspberry Pi, this is `armhf`, `armv7`, or `aarch64` depending on your Pi version and operating system.
+If unsure, running `arch` at the command line can help identify the architecture.

 Using docker-compose: